Skip to main content

 Hating Disney Princesses Has Never Been Feminist pt.
 2

 I'll use an anecdote from my own history as an example: my very first week of film school, the professor drifted to the topic of female representation in the media.
-This professor dropped a sort of humble-brag that he had actually never seen Disney's Pocahontas, but that he didn't consider this a real omission because he'd learned long ago that those Disney Princess films brought nothing to the table.
+This professor dropped a sort of humble-brag that he had actually never seen Disney's Pocahontas, but that he didn't consider this a terrible omission.
 He made observation that many of these movies were made for girls, yet they had minimal female presence outside the princess characters themselves.
-(This observation is valid for only about half of the relevant films, and the films with the highest number of female speaking parts are actually Cinderella and Sleeping Beauty, but nobody talks about that ...)
+(In practice, "many" comes out to "about half," actually, and the films with the highest number of female speaking parts are actually Cinderella and Sleeping Beauty, but nobody talks about that ...)

 To prove his point, he polled one of the girls in the class, asking with a very self-assured smile "Well, is there another female character in that movie?"
 My classmate sort got the hint at the thing she needed to say to get in this professor's good graces, and she responded with, "It's borderline, I'll just say that."
 This professor then concluded his little bird walk with some take home proclamations about how we can't expect our kids to have a healthy sense of gender with Disney Princesses as the ringleaders of girlhood.